ChainSafe/dappeteer/docs/API.md

 <a name="importPK"></a>
 ## `metaMask.importPK(privateKey: string): Promise<void>`
-it commands MetaMask to import an private key.
+it commands MetaMask to import a private key.
 It can only be used while you haven't signed in yet, otherwise it throws.

 <a name="lock"></a>
 ## `metaMask.lock(): Promise<void>`
 signs out from MetaMask.
-It can only be used if you arelady signed it, otherwise it throws.
+It can only be used if you already signed it, otherwise it throws.

 <a name="unlock"></a>
 ## `metaMask.unlock(password: string): Promise<void>`